 Reuse existing components and libraries, which leads to continual improvement and timely delivery of the user story

 All in all, the no-code approach helps financial services companies advance their agile operating model and embrace concepts of rapid delivery, continuous improvement, and user-centric development.

 “The economic consequences of the COVID-19 pandemic have validated the low-code value proposition,” says Gartner’s research VP Fabrizio Biscotti.

 In the post-pandemic era, no-code development platforms have made a deluge of change possible for finance teams.
 For one, developers are no longer the province of IT alone.
 Management is nimble, agile, and open to revamping the development methodology.
 There are fewer boundaries, less bureaucracy, and fewer impediments.
 IT is now the facilitator, not the gatekeeper, which allows for more innovation and agility at the frontline.

 But what exactly is "changing" to spark this proactive and collaborative approach?

 As mentioned, no-code tools help break the silos, especially in business and finance teams.
 A shared understanding of their development journey is essential for all involved in the process.

 More than that, they introduce new ways to accelerate production, inhibit hassle, and reduce time-to-market.
-For instance, LCAP platforms with an automated testing suite and component-driven development allow finance teams to iterate faster and revise more often.
+For instance, Low-code Development Platforms with an automated testing suite and component-driven development allow finance teams to iterate faster and revise more often.

 And when it comes to business users (or citizen developers), these tools allow them to quickly turn content into prototypes (or even production-ready applications) with fewer resources.